cazrot335/PeerLease/README.md

 ### **User Flows**

-#### **1. Connect Wallet** (Automatic on First Payment)
+#### **1. Connect Wallet** (Simple Manual Paste)
 ```
 Start: /start or Click "🔗 Connect Wallet"
      ↓
-BOT: Shows TON Connect link
+BOT: Shows prompt with instructions
+     • Copy your wallet address from your wallet (Tonkeeper, MyTonWallet, etc.)
+     • Must start with EQ or 0Q
      ↓
-You: Click "🔗 Open Wallet Extension"
+You: Paste your wallet address in Telegram
      ↓
-Wallet Opens: (Tonkeeper, MyTonWallet, etc.)
+BOT: Validates and saves wallet
+     • Shows: ✅ Wallet Connected!
+     • Displays: Full wallet address in code block
      ↓
-You: Can authorize connection (optional)
-     ↓
-Result: Wallet address will be saved when you make first payment
+Result: Wallet address saved to database ✅
-        No manual entry needed!
+        Ready to rent or list items!
 ```

 #### **2. List Item** (User-Controlled Pricing)